-The value of the assets acquired was primarily based on a sales comparison approach (for land) and a depreciated replacement cost approach (for building and improvements and furniture, fixtures and equipment).
+In connection with the acquisitions of Hotel Teatro and the 21c Hotel Nashville, the value of the assets acquired was primarily based on a sales comparison approach (for land) and a depreciated replacement cost approach (for building and improvements and furniture, fixtures and equipment).
 The sales comparison approach used inputs of recent land sales in the respective hotel markets.
 The depreciated replacement cost approach used inputs of both direct and indirect replacement costs using a nationally recognized authority on replacement cost information as well as the age, square footage and number of rooms of the respective assets.
-The fair value of the assumed mortgage debt was based on a discounted cash flow model and incorporated various inputs and assumptions for the effective borrowing rates for debt with similar terms.
-The fair value of the ground lease was based on the present value of the difference between the contractual rental amount paid according to the ground lease agreement and the market rental rates for similar leases, measured over a period equal to the remaining non-cancelable term of the ground lease.

-5. Sale of Hotel Properties
+5. Sales of Hotel Properties

-In connection with the sale of hotel properties for the years ended December 31, 2022 and 2021, the Company recorded a net gain of \$1.0 million and a net loss of \$2.4 million, respectively.
+In connection with the sales of hotel properties for the years ended December 31, 2024 and 2022, the Company recorded net gains of \$8.3 million and \$1.0 million, respectively.